HomeArticlesBest OfBest Electrical & Physics Converters

 How We Evaluated

-Every converter in this roundup is free, requires no sign-up, and runs entirely client-side in the browser — nothing you enter is transmitted or stored.
-We checked each one's underlying conversion factors against standards-based references (SI definitions and NIST-published CGS/imperial equivalents) rather than relying on the tool's own claims, and prioritized converters that include the less-common CGS units alongside SI, since that's where most manual conversion errors happen.
+Every converter in this roundup is free, requires no sign-up, and runs entirely client-side in the browser, so nothing you enter is transmitted or stored.
+We checked each one's underlying conversion factors against standards-based references (SI definitions and NIST-published CGS/imperial equivalents) rather than relying on the tool's own claims, and we prioritized converters that include the less-common CGS units alongside SI, since that's where most manual conversion errors happen.
 For a deeper walkthrough of the electrical units specifically, see our Electrical & Magnetic Units Conversion Guide.

 Frequently Asked Questions

-Even within SI, electrical and physics quantities are routinely expressed at different scales for practical reasons — a car battery is rated in amp-hours while a phone charger is rated in milliamps, and a lab result might report resistivity in ohm-centimetres while a textbook uses ohm-metres.
+Even within SI, electrical and physics quantities are routinely expressed at different scales for practical reasons.
+A car battery is rated in amp-hours while a phone charger is rated in milliamps, and a lab result might report resistivity in ohm-centimetres while a textbook uses ohm-metres.
 Older instruments and non-US datasheets also still report values in CGS units like Gauss for magnetic field instead of Tesla.
 Converting correctly avoids errors that compound quickly in downstream calculations.

 For simple metric prefix conversions like amps to milliamps, multiplying by 1000 works fine.
 The [Electric Current Converter](/electric-current-converter/) becomes more useful once you need less common units like abamperes (CGS) or statamperes (esu-CGS), where the conversion factor isn't a round power of ten and is easy to get wrong by hand.

-Density is mass per unit volume (kg/m³ in SI), while specific gravity is a dimensionless ratio comparing a substance's density to that of water at 4°C. The [Density Converter](/density-converter/) handles the dimensional unit conversions — kg/m³, g/cm³, lb/ft³ — but specific gravity requires an additional division step against water's reference density, which some density calculators build in as an option.
+Density is mass per unit volume (kg/m³ in SI), while specific gravity is a dimensionless ratio comparing a substance's density to that of water at 4°C. The [Density Converter](/density-converter/) handles the dimensional unit conversions, kg/m³, g/cm³, lb/ft³, but specific gravity requires an additional division step against water's reference density, which some density calculators build in as an option.

 Moment of inertia (kg·m²) determines how much torque is needed to achieve a given angular acceleration, which matters directly in mechanical engineering for flywheel design, motor selection, and robotics arm dynamics.
 The [Moment of Inertia Converter](/moment-of-inertia-converter/) is useful when a datasheet reports it in lb·ft² (common in US engineering specs) and your calculation needs kg·m².

-A doubling of sound power corresponds to an increase of approximately 3 dB, while a doubling of perceived loudness (a subjective measure) corresponds to roughly a 10 dB increase, because the decibel scale is logarithmic.
-The [Sound Converter](/sound-converter/) converts between dB SPL and other acoustic units, but keep in mind dB is already a ratio, so 'converting' it involves logarithmic rather than linear math.
+A doubling of sound power corresponds to an increase of approximately 3 dB, while a doubling of perceived loudness, a subjective measure, corresponds to roughly a 10 dB increase, because the decibel scale is logarithmic.
+The [Sound Converter](/sound-converter/) converts between dB SPL and other acoustic units, but keep in mind dB is already a ratio, so converting it involves logarithmic rather than linear math.

-No — surface tension (N/m) describes the cohesive force at a liquid's surface that resists external force, relevant to phenomena like droplet formation and capillary action, while tensile strength (measured in pascals, a pressure unit) describes how much stress a solid material can withstand before breaking.
+No. Surface tension (N/m) describes the cohesive force at a liquid's surface that resists external force, relevant to phenomena like droplet formation and capillary action, while tensile strength (measured in pascals, a pressure unit) describes how much stress a solid material can withstand before breaking.
 The [Surface Tension Converter](/surface-tension-converter/) is specifically for the liquid-surface property, not material strength.

 Automotive and aerospace specifications often report acceleration in units like g-force (multiples of standard gravity, 9.80665 m/s²) or feet per second squared, while physics calculations typically use m/s².
-The [Acceleration Converter](/acceleration-converter/) handles this directly — for example, converting a stated 0.8g braking deceleration into 7.84 m/s² for use in a stopping-distance formula.
+The [Acceleration Converter](/acceleration-converter/) handles this directly, for example converting a stated 0.8g braking deceleration into 7.84 m/s² for use in a stopping-distance formula.

-No — every converter listed here runs entirely in your browser, is free with no sign-up required, and works on both desktop and mobile.
+No. Every converter listed here runs entirely in your browser, is free with no sign-up required, and works on both desktop and mobile.
 None of them store or transmit the values you enter.

 Related Articles